duststar0213/phd_work/functions_progress.md

 ---

-# Function: landing experience/get on the prototype
+# Function: get on the prototype

 - Invitation code first (`STUDY_ACCESS_CODE`, currently `rep-c6e4`), need to host on website for sending to participants NEED TO FIGURE OUT: where should i host this prototype? what are policy if I need to get json info of how participant interacting with the prototype